-Don’t Guess and Mess When Planning with QSBS
+Don’t Guess and Make a Mess with QSBS

 This is Travis Hayes, ACTEC Fellow from Naples, Florida.
 Today, we will hear about how clients should be planning with qualified small business stock, also known as QSBS, and how the proposed legislation being discussed in Washington, D.C. could affect that planning.
 To discuss this topic, you’ll be hearing, today, from ACTEC Fellow Justin Miller of San Francisco, California.
 Welcome to Justin.